 Because the leads of watercolour pencils are soft, it can be a challenge to sharpen them without the leads breaking.
 For that reason, you should avoid electric pencil sharpeners, and low quality manual pencil sharpeners.
 Use the best pencil sharpener you can afford, place the pencil in the biggest hole if there are two, and always twist the sharpener rather than the pencil.
 Alternatively, use a sharp knife or scalpel.

-How do you choose the right watercolour pencil?
+How to choose the best watercolour pencils

 There are several things to consider when it comes to choosing a watercolour pencil.
 First, there's the thickness of the lead.
 Thinner leads are better for fine detailed work, while thicker leads will help you cover more area quickly.
 Then there's the shape of the pencil: will a round, hexagonal pencil or triangular pencil sit more comfortably in your hand?